Contents insurance is there to protect your belongings against any damage caused by theft, fire or flooding in the home.

 Family legal protection

 This covers any legal costs you might need when it comes to dealing with consumer, employment or property disputes, as well as claiming compensation for damages following an accident.

 Home emergency cover

-Home emergency cover provides help when you need it with central heating disasters, power failures and broken front-door locks.
+Home emergency cover provides help when you need it most, including central heating disasters, power failures and broken front-door locks.

 What’s in your home?

-Knowing exactly what you’ve got in your home will help make sure you get the right amount of contents insurance and help you if you ever need to make a claim.
+Knowing exactly what you’ve got in your home will help make sure you get the right amount of contents insurance, as well as help if you ever need to make a claim.

-Exactly what is and isn’t covered will depend on your specific insurance policy, so be sure you know what you’re paying for.
+Exactly what is and isn’t covered will depend on your specific insurance policy, so always check the details before you buy and be sure you know what you’re paying for.